Motif Prediction with Graph Neural Networks: Evaluation

+\iftr This result clearly shows very low accuracy of SEAL and other motif scores if there are just a few vertices in the neighborhood of the motif.
+The prediction accuracy for {$k$-stars} with deal-breaker edges is significantly better.
+This is caused by the properties of the positive samples discussed in Section~\ref{sec:neg-sampling}.
+The prediction task of these positive samples boils down to predicting one motif edge, which has to be added, and several deal-breaker edges, that cannot appear.
+Due to the sparsity of the motif neighborhood, these deal-breaker edges are often predicted correctly to not appear, which significantly increases the prediction strength of SEAL and all the other motif scores. \fi

-We analyze the impact from embeddings.
+We also analyze the impact of additionally using Node2Vec node embeddings (cf.~\cref{sec:embedding}).
 Interestingly, it consistently (by 0.2 -- 4\%) improves the accuracy while simultaneously \emph{reducing the variance} in most cases by around 50\% for {cliques} and dense clusters.

-We also consider other aspects, for example, we vary the number of $\mathcal{E}$xisting edges, and even eliminate all such edges; the results follow similar patterns to those observed above.
-Finally, SEAM's running times heavily depend on the used model parameters.
-A full SEAM execution on the Yeast graph dataset with 40,000 training samples and 100 training epochs does typically take between 15--75 minutes (depending heavily on the complexity of the motif, with stars and dense clusters being the fastest and slowest to process, respectively).
-The used hardware configuration includes an Intel 6130 @2.10GHz with 32 cores and an Nvidia V100 GPU; details are in the Appendix.
+We also consider other aspects, for example, we vary the number of existing edges, and even eliminate all such edges; the results follow similar patterns to those observed above.

+SEAM's running times heavily depend on the used model parameters.
+A full SEAM execution on the Yeast graph dataset with 40,000 training samples and 100 training epochs does typically take between 15--75 minutes (depending on the complexity of the motif, with stars and dense clusters being the fastest and slowest to process, respectively).
+The used hardware configuration includes an Intel 6130 @2.10GHz with 32 cores and an Nvidia V100 GPU; details are in the appendix.

+Other analyses are in the appendix, they include varying the used labeling schemes, training dataset sizes, learning rates, epoch counts, or sizes of enclosing subgraphs.

 \if 0